OsiriX-Foundation/KheopsDocumentation/docs/installation/logs.md

 ### kheopszipper, kheopsauthorization and kheopsdicomwebproxy

-These containers log at the following path : /usr/local/tomcat/logs This directory contain all logs files.
+These containers log at the following path : `/usr/local/tomcat/logs` This directory contain all logs files.
-  - cataline.{YYYY-MM-DD}.log
+  - `catalina.{YYYY-MM-DD}.log`
     This file contains the Java logs and stack traces.
 The log format used is the standard *****TODO: add link or more****
-  - localhost_access_log.{YYYY-MM-DD}.txt
+  - `localhost_access_log.{YYYY-MM-DD}.txt`
     This file contains all the HTTP access.
 The log format used is the common log format defined by '%h %l %u %t "%r" %s %b'.
 [DOC here](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Log_Valve)

 ### kheopsauthorization
   In addition to common logs, this container logs all actions made by users.
-These logs are in the cataline.<YYYY-MM-DD>.log file and can be find under the level ´KHEOPS´.
+These logs are in the `catalina.<YYYY-MM-DD>.log` file and can be find under the level ´KHEOPS´.
 The log contain a set of keys/values that define who do what.
 The format is the next : <key>=<value> multiple pair are separated by space.

 | key                         | value | optional | condition / remarques |